arjunkc/busemann-code/README.md

 1.  `import_from_file` allows you to pick up things from a shelf with stored date.
 Two parameters are generally saved: N and the busemann functions.

 # Notes/Changelog

+Feb 24 2018 Could add a global override for the `save_to_file` function.
+Decided against adding a `set_global_variables` function.
+There would be a lot of weird hacking for this.
+I added an argument to `save_to_file` instead.
+I did some more code cleanup, where I moved global variable setting to the `run_find_busemanns` function.

+Feb 24 2018 To do: clean up the precedence of the global variables.
+It's fine to have N, mysvs, g and mywtfun set as global variables, but if they're passed to the function, one should have the function set these global variables.
+They should all be handled by `run_find_busemanns` or set global variables for easy debugging.
+The internally set keyword arguments should have precedence.

+Feb 23 2018 mysvs and mywtfun appear to be ugly global variable hacks, but it really helps the shelve function.
+I don't have to pass all these variables to it.

 Feb 15 2018 Working on plot 3d correlations.
 The functions ind12 and ind1 do not work, and have been commented out.
 I'm simply going to test the busemann correlation hypothesis.
 The busemanns appear to be negatively correlated as far as I can tell.